readevalprint/readevalprint.github.com/_posts/2014-10-23-my-first-erlang-program.md

 This was a lot of fun!
 The hardest part was navagating the docs and understanding how to call the built in functions.
 I could have done everything myself.
 Including iterating over the list.
 But no. Function code has `map`, and `sum`.
 You should use them.
 I am still not sure why `lists:map` needs `fun` before the function...

 ## Update!
 Was talking to a colleague and he metioned that this program should use [guards](http://learnyousomeerlang.com/syntax-in-functions#guards-guards).
 I was all like "huh?".
 Then looked it up.
-Took a minuite but made sense and the code is shorter!
+Took a moment to get my head around the concept but made sense and the code is shorter!

     # File eular.erl